rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 As an [administrator]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/) or [cluster owner]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#cluster-roles), you can configure Rancher to deploy Istio to your Kubernetes cluster.

-1. From the **Global** view, navigate to the cluster that you want to configure the service mesh for.
+1. From the **Global** view, navigate to the cluster that you want to configure Istio for.

 1. Select **Tools > Istio** in the navigation bar.

 1. Select **Enable** to show the [Istio configuration options]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/istio/config/).
 Enter in your desired configuration options.
-Ensure you have enough resources for the service mesh and on your worker nodes to enable the service mesh.
+Ensure you have enough resources on your worker nodes to enable Istio.

 1. Click **Save**.

 **Result:** The Istio application, `cluster-istio`, is added as an [application]({{< baseurl >}}/rancher/v2.x/en/catalog/apps/) to the cluster's `system` project.
 After the application is `active`, you can start using Istio.

-> **Note:** When enabling the service mesh, you need to ensure your worker nodes and Istio pod have enough resources.
-In larger deployments, it is strongly advised that the service mesh infrastructure be placed on dedicated nodes in the cluster.
+> **Note:** When enabling Istio, you need to ensure your worker nodes and Istio pod have enough resources.
+In larger deployments, it is strongly advised that the infrastructure be placed on dedicated nodes in the cluster.

 ## Using Istio

-Once Istio is `active`, you can see visualizations for your service mesh across several services:
+Once Istio is `active`, you can see visualizations of your Istio service mesh across several services:

 1. Access [Kiali UI](https://www.kiali.io/) by clicking the Kiali UI icon in the Istio page.
 1. Access [Jaeger UI](https://www.jaegertracing.io/) by clicking the Jaeger UI icon in the Istio page.